 Uganda has achieved significant progress in its development in recent years.
-Such include but are not limited to: high economic growth, a substantial reduction in poverty, longer life expectancy and higher per capita income and greater access to primary school education, safe access and use of water, and increased access to justice.
+Such include but are not limited to: high economic growth, a substantial reduction in poverty, longer life expectancy, higher per capita income, greater access to primary school education, safe access and use of water, and increased access to justice.

 The northern region and parts of the eastern region of Uganda suffered a long and protracted conflict caused by the Lord’s Resistance Army (LRA).
 After the end of the 20-year conflict in 2008, the region still lags a long way behind.
 Today, parts of the infrastructure have been rebuilt, but improvements still need to be made in a number of areas for quality service delivery; especially regarding violence against women, youth unemployment and land disputes.
 The services that need particular attention include: the health sector (hospitals and health centres), schools, police, courts and access to safe water and sanitation facilities.
 As such, the Austrian Development Agency (ADA) supports the population in Uganda with finance for programmes and projects to enhance access to water supply and sanitation, the promotion of human rights and access to the judiciary.
 In its operations, ADA closely cooperates with the Ugandan Government and civil-society organisations.

 In its development plan (National Development Plan III), the Ugandan government prioritizes policies aiming to increase household incomes as well as the quality of public services.
 Key objectives are sustainable industrialization, employment and sustainable wealth creation through targeted investments in the transport and energy sector, the agricultural sector and the private sector development.
 The cooperation between Austria and Uganda is built around the support to the national development plan and notably focuses on improving access to safe water and sanitation facilities as well as access to justice.